rynidja/Roblox-rank-Bot/README.md

 Roblox rank Bot written in python

 How to use:
-fork the repo
-edit the server.py with your bot cookie and group id import the repository to glitch.com
+import the repository to glitch.com edit the server.py with your bot cookie and group id

 The api will be:
   {ur-url.com}/bot/api?userid = &rank=